 - Books and audiobooks may be checked out for two weeks, but can be renewed. - Fines may be charged for overdue books and all fines must be cleared before a student can take semester exams. - The media center has an extensive collection of print and non-print materials as well as an audio-visual collection.
 The library maintains several computers with access to the Online Library Catalog, Internet, email and Online Research Databases.
 The library computers also have access to productivity applications available for student use. - The library is available for study, research, and recreational reading.
-A quiet atmosphere is maintained to facilitate its use for those wishing to work on homework. - The library is normally open from: - o 7:35 a.m. to 4:00 p.m.
-Monday through Thursday - o 7:35 to 3:00 p.m. on Friday. - Food or drink is not permitted in the library. - Cell phones may not be used in the library.
+A quiet atmosphere is maintained to facilitate its use for those wishing to work on homework. - The library is normally open from: - 7:30 a.m. to 4:00 p.m.
+Monday through Thursday - 7:30 to 3:20 p.m. on Friday. - Food or drink is not permitted in the library, unless specified by a teacher or staff member. - Cell phones may not be used in the library.